hds-sandbox/bulk_RNAseq_course/develop/04a_preprocessing.md

 The main functions include:

 - Providing a quick overview to tell you in which areas there may be problems
 - Summary graphs and tables to quickly assess your data
 - Export of results to an HTML based permanent report

+## 4. Read filtering and trimming

+## 5. Quality control of clean sequencing data

+## 6. Alignment

+## 7. Quality control of aligned reads

+As mentioned above, the differential gene expression analysis will use transcript/gene pseudocounts generated by Salmon.
+However, to perform some basic quality checks on the sequencing data, it is important to align the reads to the whole genome.
+Either STAR or HiSAT2 are able to perform this step and generate a [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file that can be used for QC.

+A tool called [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/intro.html) **explores the features of aligned reads in the context of the genomic region they map to**, hence providing an overall view of the data quality (as an HTML file).
+Various quality metrics assessed by Qualimap include:

+- DNA or rRNA contamination
+- 5'-3' biases
+- Coverage biases

-## 4. Quantify expression
+## 8. Quantify expression

 Once we have explored the quality of our raw reads, we can move on to quantifying expression at the transcript level.
 The goal of this step is to **identify from which transcript each of the reads originated from and the total number of reads associated with each transcript**.

-Tools that have been found to be most accurate for this step in the analysis are referred to as **lightweight alignment tools**, which include: \* [Kallisto](https://pachterlab.github.io/kallisto/about), \* [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and \* [Salmon](https://combine-lab.github.io/salmon/)
+Tools that have been found to be most accurate for this step in the analysis are referred to as **lightweight alignment tools**, which include: [Kallisto](https://pachterlab.github.io/kallisto/about), [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and [Salmon](https://combine-lab.github.io/salmon/)

 Each of the tools in the list above work slightly differently from one another.
 However, common to all of them is that **they avoid base-to-base genomic alignment of the reads**.
 Genomic alignment is a step performed by older splice-aware alignment tools such as [STAR](https://academic.oup.com/bioinformatics/article/29/1/15/272537) and [HISAT2](https://daehwankimlab.github.io/hisat2/).
 In comparison to these tools, the lightweight alignment tools not only provide quantification estimates **much faster** (typically more than 20 times faster), but also [**improvements in precision**](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x).
 Nonetheless, a recent [Nature article](https://www.nature.com/articles/s41598-020-76881-x) suggests that pseudoaligners have low accuracy compared to classic aligners.